DependableSystemsLab/LLFI/tutorials/ISSRE19/README.md

 You can download the VirtualBox image from the following url:

 ## Notes on the provided benchmarks
-We provide some benchmarks to run fault injections for this tutorial.
+We provide two benchmarks to run fault injections for this tutorial.
 They are simple deterministic programs with predefined inputs.

 ### sqrt
 This program implements a square root operation using Taylor series.
 The predefined input to the sqrt program is the floating point number `123.123`.